temporal-sa/temporal-infra-provisioning-demo/README.md

 poetry run python codec_server.py --web http://localhost:8233
 ```

-In the Temporal UI, configure your Codec server to use `http://localhost:8081/default` and do not
+In the Temporal UI, configure your Codec server to use `http://localhost:8081/encryption_codec` and
-check any other boxes.
+do not check any other boxes.
+If you intend to use the compression codec that is available in the
+data converter, you can use `http://localhost:8081/compression_codec`.

 ### Interacting with the Workflows